jbrunton/clean-arch-kata-ts-template/README.md

 The sample app is not intended to offer guidance on best practices for organising code.
 It simply demonstrates some capabilities for a basic CLI app with code and unit tests.

-Some of the added libraries (`Commander.js`, `seedrandom`) are intended to assist with the katas in [clean architecture katas](https://github.com/jbrunton/clean-arch-katas).
+Some of the added libraries (`yargs`, `seedrandom`, 'knex') are intended to assist with the katas in [clean architecture katas](https://github.com/jbrunton/clean-arch-katas).

 Usage: